This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Peiyin Hung, PhD, MSPH

-Co-Director, Rural and Minority Health Research Center
+Co-Director, University of South Carolina Rural Health Research Center

 Phone: 803.777.9867